Blushing Philodendron is an excellent climber with a beautiful wine-red tinted blush that fades away with an ignorant care routine.

 Terracotta or ceramic pots with drain holes effectively avoids overwatering issues.

-So, ensure to use such pots at least 2 inches wider than the plant’s root ball.
-You also need to consider a bigger pot every time of repotting than the previous one.
+So, use such pots at least 2 inches wider than the plant’s root ball.
+You must also consider a bigger pot when repotting than the previous one.

 Other telltale signs of the pot-bound plant are droopy, yellow leaves with no new growth.

-To encourage vigorous growth, repot your Blushing Philodendron in early spring or summer.
+Repot your Blushing Philodendron in early spring or summer to encourage vigorous growth.

-You will need to thoroughly water your plant a day before repotting and use a fresh potting mix to repot.
+You must thoroughly water your plant a day before repotting and use a fresh potting mix to repot.

 5. Occasional Pruning